tdecarlo19/coralCT/README.md

 ==============

-EXAMPLE USEAGE (these examples are not exhaustive of all functions of coralCT, but rather serve as a guide to become accustomed with how to interact with the program)
+EXAMPLE USAGE (these examples are not exhaustive of all functions of coralCT, but rather serve as a guide to become accustomed with how to interact with the program)

 * Set the directories first
 corDir = importdata('coralDirectory.txt');